-Just when you think the F10 was huge, think again.
+Just when you think the F10 is huge, think again.
 The last I drove something that this large was a 7 series.
-I’m guessing there is nothing for the boffins at Bavaria could have done to conceal the mass of the all-new 5 series because it is actually acres.
-So long it provides space, comfort and is relatively good to drive it then it's mission accomplished?
+I’m guessing there is nothing for the boffins at Bavaria could have done to conceal the mass of the all-new 5 series because it is acres.
+So long it provides space, comfort and is relatively good to drive, it then is mission accomplished?

 The model in question was a 530e.
 A 5 selling at a smidge over 340 thousand sound does sound like a lot of value for the money.
 And in the flesh, it too looks like something nice to be had.
 Brown interior, white or black paint with 19” million-spoke wheels goes together rather well.